DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 Get creative to solve this chicken-egg-problem!
 If you have copy/paste on your console, simply `cat`the files and copy the aferwards.
-Don't use screen/tmux, the touch lots of files.
+Don't use screen/tmux, they touch lots of files.
 Check for empty pre-existing `tmpfs`-filesystems.

 Find a proper location for the mountpoint and Mount your device:
 ```